-ELEMENTS OF 2017 COMPENSATION (CONTINUED)
+ELEMENTS OF 2018 COMPENSATION (CONTINUED)

 Element Description and Purpose Comments Long-Term Incentives Stock Options Equity awards that provide value based on growth in our stock price.
 Intended to focus NEOs on increasing the company's stock price.
 Reward NEOs for increases in the stock price over a period of up to ten years.
-In 2017, stock options represented one-third of each NEO's long-term incentive opportunity based on the grant date fair value of the awards.
+In 2018, stock options represented one-third of each NEO's long-term incentive opportunity based on the grant date fair value of the awards.
 Exercise price equals 100% of the stock price on the date of grant.
 Ten-year term.
 Three-year cliff vesting: vests 100% on the third anniversary of the date of grant, subject to the NEO's continued employment through such date (with vesting on certain earlier terminations, such as retirement, death, change in control, etc., that are generally aligned with market practice).
 Restricted Stock Units Equity awards that give the recipient the right to receive shares of Zoetis stock on a specified future date, subject to vesting.
-Align NEO and shareholder interests, as NEOs will realize a higher value from RSUs from an increasing stock price. • In 2017, RSUs represented one-third of each NEO's long-term incentive opportunity based on the grant date fair value of the awards.
+Align NEO and shareholder interests, as NEOs will realize a higher value from RSUs from an increasing stock price.
+In 2018, RSUs represented one-third of each NEO's long-term incentive opportunity based on the grant date fair value of the awards.
+Three-year cliff vesting: vests 100% on the third anniversary of the date of grant, subject to the NEO's continued employment through such date (with vesting on certain earlier terminations, such as retirement, death, change in control, etc., that are generally aligned with market practice).
+Paid out in shares of our company common stock upon vesting.
+Dividend equivalents are accrued over the vesting period and paid when and if the RSUs vest (subject to the same vesting conditions as the underlying RSUs).
 Performance Award Units Equity awards that give the recipient the right to receive shares of Zoetis stock on a specified future date, subject to vesting and the company's performance against its three-year relative TSR goals.
 Align NEO and shareholder interests, as the value NEOs realize from their performance award units depends on the value of the shareholders' investment relative to other investment opportunities over the same time period.
-In 2017, the target number of performance award units represented one-third of each NEO's long-term incentive opportunity based on the grant date fair value of the awards.
-Three-year cliff vesting: units earned based on the company's TSR results over the three-year performance period relative to the TSR results of the S&amp;P 500 Group (as described below under "Long-Term Incentives") vest 100% on the third anniversary of the date of grant, subject to the NEO's continued employment through such date (with vesting on certain earlier terminations, such as retirement, death, change in control, etc., that are generally aligned with market practice).
+In 2018, the target number of performance award units represented one-third of each NEO's long-term incentive opportunity based on the grant date fair value of the awards.
+Three-year cliff vesting: units earned based on the company's TSR results over the three-year performance period relative to the TSR results of the S&P 500 Group (as described below under "Long-Term Incentives") vest 100% on the third anniversary of the date of grant, subject to the NEO's continued employment through such date (with vesting on certain earlier terminations, such as retirement, death, change in control, etc., that are generally aligned with market practice).
 Paid out in shares of our company common stock upon vesting, with the payout ranging from 0% to 200% of target (including dividend equivalents), depending on the extent to which the pre-determined performance goals have been achieved.
-Dividend equivalents are accrued over the vesting period and paid when and if the performance award units).
+Dividend equivalents are accrued over the vesting period and paid when and if the performance award units vest (subject to the same vesting conditions as the underlying performance award units).

-ELEMENTS OF 2017 COMPENSATION (CONTINUED)
+ELEMENTS OF 2018 COMPENSATION (CONTINUED)